aristanetworks/anta/docs/advanced_usages/as-python-lib.md

 from __future__ import annotations

 import asyncio
-from copy import deepcopy
 from pprint import pprint

 from anta.inventory import AntaInventory from anta.models import AntaCommand

-async def main_loop(inv: AntaInventory, commands: list[str]) -> dict[str, list[AntaCommand]]:
+async def main(inv: AntaInventory, commands: list[str]) -> dict[str, list[AntaCommand]]:
     """
-    Take an inventory and a list of commands and:
+    Take an AntaInventory and a list of commands as string and:
     1. try to connect to every device in the inventory
-    2. collect the results of the commands towards each device
+    2. collect the results of the commands from each device

     Returns:
       a dictionary where key is the device name and the value is the list of AntaCommand ran towards the device